 You can create revenue rules, change rule configurations, activate, deactivate, or delete revenue rule.

-Navigation: Click Finance > Revenue Recognition Rules.
+Navigation: Click your username at the top right and navigate to Settings > Finance > Manage Revenue Recognition Rules.

 The following table describes options available when managing rules:

 A rule model is a template with recognition logic.

 Status of the rule.